 Created in 1966 to supersede the dated Fiat 1300, the Fiat 124 saloon was soon followed by three variants: a versatile station wagon, a coupé and a spider.
 Whereas the coupé was developed at the Fiat Design Center, the design of the spider version was outsorced to coachbuilder Pininfarina.

 Dutch-American stylist Tom Tjaarda shortened the platform of the 124 saloon and coupé, creating a compact 2+2 convertible with harmonious contours: the result was the Fiat 124 Sport Spider.
 The car’s low weight and racing engines, which would follow later, influenced not only its road behaviour but also its future performance in competitions.

 The eclectic spider went on to enjoy a very long production run and great commercial success, including overseas, before returning to Europe as the sublime Pininfarina Spidereuropa, which was marketed under the Pininfarina brand until the mid-eighties.
 A specimen recently restored by the Officine Classiche workshops of FCA Heritage is now on display at the Heritage HUB.

-The car made its rallying debut in 1969, when several private drivers entered national races with the first-series Fiat 124 Sport Spider, still with its 1438-cc engine.
-Its overriding strength was its combination of robustness and excellent road holding due to optimal weight distribution, despite a power output of less than 100 hp.
-The results prompted Fiat's unofficial entry into rallying.
-This is how the 1600 version was developed, which proved to be a winning car and won the 1970 Italian Championship with Alcide Paganelli and Ninni Russo.
+The car made its rallying début in 1969, when several privateer drivers entered national races with the first-series 124 Sport Spider, powered by the 1438 cc twin-cam, 4-cylinder engine.
+Its overriding strength in competitions was its combination of robustness and optimal road holding due to good weight distribution, despite a power output of less than 100 horsepower.